 Three innovative food products developed from Orange-Fleshed Sweet Potato (OFSP) are set to enter the South African food markets, marking a significant milestone in efforts to strengthen the country’s food innovation ecosystem, while unlocking economic opportunities for local small businesses.
+The products were launched at the OFSP stakeholder workshop held at the Council for Scientific and Industrial Research (CSIR) on 28 January 2026.

 Aimed at de-risking local OFSP value chains to enable scale, increase market uptake and support the growth of small, medium and micro enterprises (SMMEs), the team successfully incubated Kgarose Kgaros, Sibocali Foods and Success Foods, who were supported with the development of three OFSP-based products spanning sweet potato flakes, instant porridge and baking flour, which are now ready for commercial rollout.
+The project also follows two decades of efforts by the ARC promoting OFSP for alleviating vitamin A deficiency.

 Dr Nomusa Dlamini, Research Group Leader: Nutrition and Food Safety at the CSIR, says: “OFSP, widely recognised for its high beta-carotene content and nutritional benefits, has long held potential to address both food and nutrition security as well as economic inclusion.
 However, fragmented supply chains, postharvest losses and limited processing capacity have constrained its commercial growth.
 The project was designed to tackle these challenges directly.”